learn-co-curriculum/hs-ruby-1-resources/README.md

 #### The Bastards Book of Ruby

-The name of this website may be a little rude but the content is helpful!
+The name may be a little rude but this website is helpful!

 * [Strings](http://ruby.bastardsbook.com/chapters/strings/)